 LinkedIn has attracted an awesome line-up of instructors for these three courses.

-Joe Lowery is a programmer who has contributed to developments in Adobe Fireworks and DreamWeaver.
-Robert McMillen is a networking consultant for the US government, and David Linthicum is the chief cloud strategy officer at Deloitte Consulting.
+For instance, Joe Lowery is a programmer who has contributed to developments in Adobe Fireworks and DreamWeaver.
+Likewise, Robert McMillen is a networking consultant for the US government, and David Linthicum is the chief cloud strategy officer at Deloitte Consulting.

 More cloud service APIs are becoming available every day, but none are identical.
 In his course, Lowery will guide you through the most commonly used cloud service APIs.
 He will also show you how to access corporate APIs, such as Citrix’s.

-Linthicum will give you an overview of the three existing types of cloud solutions, and what you should prioritize as you move your data and files to the cloud.
+Linthicum will give you an overview of the three existing types of cloud solutions.
+You’ll learn what to prioritize as you move your data and files to the cloud.
 In the course, he also reviews some of the most well-known cloud solutions, such as Google Cloud Platform, Office 36, and Amazon Web Services.

 - Course: Citrix Virtual Apps and Desktops (CVAD): Migrate to Citrix Cloud